snu-mllab/Context-Memory/README.md

     --eval_path [path for compression adapter] \
     --attn_type [concat_recur/merge_recur]
 ```
-- The base directory of --load_path and --eval_path is `{SAVEPATH}/{dataset}`.
+- The parent directory of --load_path and --eval_path is `{SAVEPATH}/{args.dataset}`.
-  - Set --pretrain_dataset for cross-dataset evaluation, e.g., to evaluate model trained with SODA on DailyDialog, set --pretrain_dataset SODA --dataset dialog.
-- As an example, `--eval_path finetune/llama-7b-no-online-concat_recur-ntok2 --attn_type concat_recur` will test CCM-concat with two compression tokens.
   - The argument `--n_tok` will be automatically parsed from the path name.
+  - As an example, `--eval_path finetune/llama-7b-no-online-concat_recur-ntok2 --attn_type concat_recur` will test CCM-concat with two compression tokens trained with --dataset.
   - Be aware to set the correct `--attn_type` of the adapter.
+- Set `--train_dataset` for cross-dataset evaluation, e.g., to evaluate a model trained with SODA on DailyDialog, set `--train_dataset soda --dataset dialog`.
 - In the case of MetaICL/LaMP, we use --attn_type [concat/merge] (see [L218-223 in run.py](https://github.com/snu-mllab/Context-Memory/blob/05d0b542b7d6cc7339c9b13e66d4c15c600efe34/run.py#L218C3-L218C3)).
 To aggregate evaluation results on multiple test tasks, run `parse_results_metaicl.py --dataset [all,metaicl] --folder ['',finetune]`.

 ## Reference